cseberino/etc_tech_ref/docs/world_computer/accounts.rst

    :ref:`transactions <ch_trans>`.
 For smart contract accounts, these equal the number of associated smart contracts created.

+All components of all accounts together comprise the *state* of the world computer.

-.. _sec_identifiers:
+.. _sec_addresses:

-Identifiers
+Addresses
 --------------------------------------------------------------------------------

-All account identifiers are derived from secret random numbers unique to each account.
-These secret random number account identifiers are referred to as *private keys*.
-Private keys must be kept private because they are used to transfer funds, create smart contracts, and, execute smart contracts.
-Strictly speaking, they must be between 1 and
+All accounts are identified by addresses which are derived from secret random numbers unique to each account.
+These secret random numbers are referred to as *private keys*.
+Private keys must be kept private because they are used to digitally sign transactions from accounts.
+These transactions can transfer funds, create smart contracts, and, execute smart contracts.
+Strictly speaking, private key numbers must be between 1 and

 .. sourcecode:: shell